jesperancinha/concert-demos-root/Readme.md

 [![alt text](https://raw.githubusercontent.com/jesperancinha/project-signer/master/project-signer-templates/icons-20/medium-20.png "Medium")](https://medium.com/swlh/comparing-webflux-and-spring-mvc-with-jmeter-79dc134c3c04)
 [Comparing WebFlux and Spring MVC with JMeter](https://medium.com/swlh/comparing-webflux-and-spring-mvc-with-jmeter-79dc134c3c04)

+Note that for the moment I'm keeping Kotest at version 4.4.0.
+This is to avoid an issue with MPP implementation.
+Check the [Issues](./issues.md) document for more details

+For further developments please have a look at branch [feature/research_and_development]()

 ## Detail

 -  concert-demos-rest-service - WebFlux implementation of the Sprig Boot Back-End process for the concerts website.